5. Training a reflectorch model#

 - responsible for adding noise to the intensity values of the reflectivity curves.The

-Shift noise: Applies a multiplicative shift to the curves, equivalent to a vertical shift in logarithmic space.
+Shift noise: Applies a multiplicative scaling to the curves, equivalent to a vertical shift in logarithmic space.

-Background noise: Adds a constant background value to the curves.
+Background noise: Adds a constant background to the curves.

 It has the following arguments: